hayguen/iowahills_dsp/README.md

 ## Development

-Note: The source contains global variables; thus, the library isn't safe for multithreaded use!
+The sources contained global variables; thus, the library wasn't safe for multithreaded use.
+Hope, these are completely eliminated now.

 I've slightly modified the sources, to get them compile and link - mostly without warnings:
 - removed some unused variables